Back Up Your Linux System

 Not surprisingly, there is a significant improvement in the Bytes/sec figure.

-If we run rsync once again, we can see that there are no files to transfer because there have been no changes, but there are still some bytes transferred back and forth.
+rsync once again, we can see that there are no files to transfer because there have been no changes, but there are still some bytes transferred back and forth.
 This is the amount of data that needs to be transferred to compare the file list on the target with the file list on the source.

 The speedup ratio is an order of magnitude better in this instance.
 In practice, your performance ratios will be somewhere between our two pseudo-artificial readings.